IBE160/SG-KI-kveldstid/docs/sprint-artifacts/1-2-manually-edit-profile.md

 *   **Feedback Patterns:** Clear feedback (e.g., success toasts for saved changes) is essential.

 **Learnings from Previous Story (1-1-upload-cv-text-only):**
-Previous story not yet implemented.
-This story is dependent on the output of "Story 1.1: Upload CV (Text-only)".
-The parsing mechanism of Story 1.1 will directly influence the data available for manual editing in Story 1.2.
+Previous story not yet implemented, but this story has a direct dependency on "Story 1.1: Upload CV (Text-only)".
+The parsing mechanism and output of Story 1.1 will directly influence the data available for manual editing in Story 1.2.

 ### Project Structure Notes